-Notes for Discussion With Leanne:
+Notes for Discussion With Elicia:

-There is a conflict of interest between the objectives of Leanne and James due to the shareholder agreement.
-Leanne will have a motivation to decrease shareholders' equity since this will reduce the amount that she will be required to pay to buy out James.
-James will be interested in increasing shareholders' equity to increase the amount he will receive.
+There is a conflict of interest between the objectives of Elicia and Dabika due to the buyout clause in the shareholder agreement.
+Elicia will have a motivation to decrease shareholders' equity since this will reduce the amount that she will be required to pay to buy out Dabika.
+Dabika will be interested in increasing shareholders' equity to increase the amount she will receive.
 It must be clarified who I am working for since I may have a conflict of interest since I know both parties.

 It is important that all accounting policies are 'fair' to both sides.
 What is considered 'fair'?
-Fair could be consistent accounting policies with the past since that would be the expectation of James that the accounting policies would be the same.
-Fair could be if the economic events change the accounting policy would change.
-Fair could be both sides split the difference.
+From Dabika's perspective, fair could be accounting policies consistent with prior years.
+From Elicia's perspective, fair could be if the economic events change the accounting policy would change.
+Fair could be both sides split the difference where Dabika and Elicia disagree on value.
 In the future it is important that the shareholders agreement is more specific.

 Due to the choices allowed within GAAP a policy could be selected that would be more beneficial to one of the parties.
 It is assumed since this is a small private company that they are using ASPE.
-There is no indication that they would be using IFRS.
+There is no indication that neither Elicia or Dabika would be using IFRS nor that the bank requires it.